arora-aditya/ECE208/_review/REVIEW.md

 1. if conflict, return false
 2. do BCP
 3. if conflict, return false
-4. if sat, return true
+4. if satisfying assignment, return true
 5. if all assigned, return true.
 This shouldn't actually happen but is retained for historic reasons
 6. Choose some unassigned variable X. X = true.
 7. If DPLL_Inner, return true